emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player (first player). ✔️

 ***
-## 1Shows
-### Score: 15/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. All its servers have auto-switch built in. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Sites UI is good, feels modern, has a lot of nice touches. ✔️
-1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Decent sorting options and has built in AI recommendation tool. ✔️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡

-Community Favorites: 🌟

-***
 ## NetPlay
 ### Score: 15/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️